evgenyneu/Cosmos/README.md

 ## Customization

 One can customize Cosmos from code by changing its `settings`.
-See the [styling manual](https://github.com/exchangegroup/Cosmos/wiki/Styling-Cosmos) for the complete list of configuration options.
+See the [Cosmos configuration manual](https://github.com/exchangegroup/Cosmos/wiki/Cosmos-configuration) for the complete list of configuration options.

 ```Swift
 // Show only fully filled stars